malharinamdar/Luxis/README.md

 # diffusion-model
-project involves building generative models such as Stable Diffusion based on the research paper `Denoising diffusion probabilistic models` research paper using PyTorch.
+project involves building generative model such as Stable Diffusion based on the research paper `Denoising diffusion probabilistic models` research paper using PyTorch.

 paper available in the repo as `pdf`